edubart/nelua-lang/src/README.md

 * Use a distribution friendly LUA_ROOT in luaconf.h
 * Use -fno-crossjumping -fno-gcse in lua VM for a faster instruction execution.
 * C compilation flags are tuned to squeeze more performance from the Lua interpreter.
+* Execute `luainit.lua` code on startup, used to adjust `package.path` to make Nelua compiler files available with `require`.

 Patch for the changes are available in `lua-changes.patch` file.